Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can you add content from an RSS feed to a post instead of a sidebar?
-You sure can!
+Can content from RSS feeds be added to a post instead of the sidebar?
+Yes, it can!

-You can do this using WordPress plugins.
-Just search inside the Plugins screen for RSS Post, RSS feed to post, etc.
+You can easily do this using plugins.
+Search inside your ’Add Plugins’ section (Plugins > Add New) for RSS feed, RSS feed to post, etc.

 'Add Plugins' screen

-Note: These plugins typically require configuration – visit the plugin sites for full instructions, or contact us for help configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for configuration instructions, or contact us if you need assistance configuring plugins.

 WPeMatico